 There are all kinds of ways to provide leadership in your congregation—like in your youth group.
 Talk with your advisor and/or religious educator about partnering to facilitate youth group.
 You can use Bringing the Web to Life (a youth ministry leadership development curriculum) to help other youth in your group develop their leadership.

 Another great place to start is becoming a member.
 If your congregation doesn't have any youth members, show them why it's important.

-Selected annually for one- and two-year terms, the Youth Caucus Staff plans and delivers the Youth Caucus programming at each year's General Assembly.
+Selected annually for one- and two-year terms, the GA Youth Staff plans and delivers youth-focused programming at each year's General Assembly.
 You could also serve on the GA Right Relationship Team, or participate in the governance of our faith as a delegate for your congregation.